IntersectMBO/lsm-tree/doc/final-report/integration-notes.md

 because it would reduce the sharing available in bulk Bloom filter lookups, where several keys are looked up in several filters.
 Given that the Bloom filter lookup is a performance-sensitive part of the overall database implementation, such an approach to salting does not seem feasible.
+Therefore, we chose to generate hash salts per session.

 In the Cardano context, a downside of picking Bloom filter salts per session and thus per node is that this interacts poorly with sharing of pre-created